-The Participant Count Date is the last day of the plan year preceding the Premium Payment Year except as follows:
+In general, the Participant Count Date is the last day of the Prior Premium Payment Year.
+However, in the scenarios described below, it is the first day of the Premium Payment Year:

-- If the plan is a New Plan, the Participant Count Date is the first day of the Premium Payment Year (i.e., the effective date). - If the plan is a Newly Covered Plan, the Participant Count Date is the first day of the Premium Payment Year.
-This is the case even if the plan wasn't covered under ERISA section 4021 on that date. - If the plan is the Transferee Plan in a Merger (i.e., the continuing plan) or the Transferor Plan in a Spinoff and the transaction meets the conditions described below, the Participant Count Date is the first day of the Premium Payment Year.
-A plan Merger or Spinoff is covered by this rule if: - a Merger is effective on the first day of the Transferee Plan's Premium Payment Year, or a Spinoff is effective on the first day of the Transferor Plan's Premium Payment Year, and - the Merger or Spinoff is not de minimis, in accordance with the regulations under section 414(I) of the Code with respect to Single-employer Plans, or with PBGC's regulation under ERISA section 4231 (29 CFR Part 4231) with respect to Multiemployer Plans.
+- The plan is a New Plan - The plan is a Newly Covered Plan (regardless of whether the plan was covered under ERISA section 4021 on that date). - With respect to a Spinoff: - The plan is the Transferor Plan, - The Spinoff is effective on the first day of the Transferor Plan's Premium Payment Year, and - The Spinoff is not de minimis. - With respect to a Merger or a transaction in which a plan transfers some, but not all of its assets into another plan: - The plan is the Transferee Plan, - The Merger or transfer is effective on the first day of the Transferee Plan's Premium Payment Year, and - The Merger is not de minimis or the transfer, with respect to the Transferor Plan, is not de minimis.

+For purposes of the Participant Count Date rules, the term "de minimis" is as described in the regulations under section 414(I) of the Code with respect to Single-employer Plans (or PBGC's regulation under ERISA section 4231 (29 CFR Part 4231) with respect to Multiemployer Plans) and does not include a merger of a larger plan into a smaller plan.